-The Group attached great importance to improving the standardisation level of maintenance work and explored ways to reduce maintenance costs through self-maintenance and other means.
-Selfmaintenance management is considered as one of the factors for our sustainable business, since it can improve the operation efficiency of the projects, reduce the reliance on third parties maintenance teams, and provide on-the-job training to operation staff to enhance their professional capabilities.
-The operation management department sets up comprehensive selfmaintenance standards to guide the projects to make maintenance plans and programmes, to review the self-repair work content to make spare parts and material procurement in advance, and to fully mobilise the operation staff to participate in the maintenance work.
+The Group attached great importance to improving the standardisation of maintenance work and explored ways to reduce maintenance costs through self-maintenance and other means.
+Self-maintenance management is one of our sustainable business strategies, since it can improve the operational efficiency of the projects, reduce the reliance on third parties maintenance, and provide on-the-job training to operational staff to enhance their professional capabilities.
+The operation management department sets up comprehensive self- maintenance standards to guide the projects to develop maintenance plans and programmes, to review the self-repair work to procure parts and material in advance, and to fully mobilise the operational staff to participate in the maintenance work.
 We comprehensively examine and document the skill sets of each member in maintenance teams of different projects.
-Leveraging on advantages of the Group, members of project maintenance teams with different skill sets are deployed to other projects to assist the self-maintenance works through the "one-to-one help" mechanism, which facilitated the improvement of various equipment maintenance procedures and workflows, and accelerated the standardised management of maintenance works.
-Maintenance team have made great improvement in their skills while maintenance time and material costs have been saved to varying degrees.
+Leveraging on advantages of the Group, members of project maintenance teams with different skill sets are deployed to other projects to assist the self-maintenance works through the "one-to-one assistance" mechanism, which facilitated the improvement of various equipment maintenance procedures and workflows, and accelerated the standardised management of maintenance works.
+Maintenance team have made great improvement in their skills while maintenance time and material costs have been saved to varying degrees